matianfu/impress/docs/internals/initiator.md

 1. Handshaking (request stream)
 2. Requesting (request stream)
 3. Requested (expecting response)
-4. Responded (may have sub-states)
+4. Successful (status code)
+   1. Single (only one message)
+   2. Source (indicating a stream)
+   3. Streaming
+   4. End
+   5. Failed
-5. Error (error status code is not considered to be an error)
+5. Failed (error or error status code)

 # Notes

 * This is a sugar-free implementation.
-Everthing should be kept minimal and orthogonal for easy testing.
+Everything is kept minimal and orthogonal for easy testing.